Every valid COA is lab-certified and cryptographically signed.

 - Visitors use and rely on this content at their own risk.

-- To the fullest extent permitted by law, Purity Analytics LLC disclaims warranties and liability for losses arising from access, use, or reliance.
+- To the fullest extent permitted by law, Purity Analytics LLC and its laboratories, partners, vendors, affiliates, contractors, service providers, customers, and agents disclaim warranties and liability for losses arising from access, use, or reliance.